Tikopia language

 The Tikopia language, or Fakatikopia, is a Polynesian Outlier language from the island of Tikopia in the Solomon Islands.
 It is closely related to the Anuta language of the neighboring island of Anuta; some linguists believe they are dialects of the same language.
-Tikopia is also spoken by the Polynesian minority on Vanikoro, who migrated from Tikopia several centuries ago.

 The language is spoken by approximately 3,320 speakers, and is not considered endangered.

-The language has benefitted from a thorough description by anthropologist Raymond Firth (1901-2002).
+Tikopia was thorough described by anthropologist Raymond Firth (1901-2002).

 History

 Because of its remote and isolated location, Tikopia had little contact with outsiders until well into the twentieth century.
 One exception is the Melanesian population of Vanikoro, with whom Tikopia islanders have been in regular contact for several centuries.

 Tikopians occasionally visited other islands, but these trips were limited by the large distances and great hazards involved in making the journey using canoes.
 Contact with Westerners began sporadically around the beginning of the nineteenth century; in 1927, when Raymond Firth did his initial fieldwork in Tikopia, the indigenous culture was largely intact.
 The major groups to contact Tikopians were missionaries and labor recruiters.
 By the 1950s, all the Tikopians had become Christianized, and most of the native ritual practices had ceased.
 Much of the Tikopian life style has remained intact, although Westernization has occurred.

+Nowadays, besides the population living on Tikopia island, the language is also spoken by the Polynesian minority on Vanikoro, who migrated from Tikopia several centuries ago.
+It is also practised by resettled outlying communities across the Solomon Islands following re-settlement schemes of the 1950's-1960's, like in the communities of Nukufero on Pavuvu, as well as in Nukukaisi on Makira island though to a lesser extent than Nukufero.